dorsal-lab/opentelemetry-c-replayer/README.md

 - OpenTelemetry collector GRPC receiver will be available on port 4317.
 - Jaeger UI will be available at [http://localhost:16686](http://localhost:16686)
-- Zipkin UI will be available at [http://localhost:9411](http://localhost:9411)
+- VictoriaMetrics UI will be available at [http://localhost:8428/vmui](http://localhost:8428/vmui)
-- Prometheus UI will be available at [http://localhost:9090](http://localhost:9090)
+- Grafana and Grafana Loki will be available at [http://localhost:3000/](http://localhost:3000/).

 ### Run the replayer